garden-io/garden/docs/reference/commands.md

     # Flag to identify if action is disabled.
     disabled:

+    # Object with the full version information of the action.
+    version:
+      # The version string of the action's config.
+      configVersion:

+      # The version string of the action's source.
+      sourceVersion:

+      # The version string of the action.
+      versionString:

+      # Map with the version strings of the action's dependencies.
+      dependencyVersions:
+        <name>:

+      # List of the files included in the action.
+      files:

+    # Flag to identify whether publishing the build is enabled.
+Only available for build actions.
+    allowPublish:

+    # The image ID used to publish the image of the action.
+Only available for build actions.
+    publishId:

     # The name of the module the action is derived from.
 Only available for converted actions.
     moduleName: